 the day i saw you was the only day that entire summer that it rained.

-surrounded by a bed of even more red roses, water droplets glinted on the black and white photo of you - laughing; joyful; so vibrantly, vivaciously alive.
+on a gilded stand in the middle of the haphazard circle, surrounded by a bed of even more red roses, water droplets glinted on the black and white photo of you - laughing; joyful; so vibrantly, vivaciously alive.

 and in that moment, i remembered how much you hated roses.